 Two DCL command procedures have been developed and both these procedures contain relevant information for all systems.
 Identical copies of the procedures can be used on all systems.

-The first command should be executed before TCPIP\$STARTUP.COM runs.
+The first command procedure, TCPIP\INIT\CONFIG.COM, should be executed before TCPIP\$STARTUP.COM runs.
 It does the following:

 - Sets up logical names to identify all LAN adapters (and their TCPIP alias names) by their hardware MAC address.
-This is done using the output of the "LANCP SHOW DEVICE/CHAR" command.
-Of course, this is the infamous technique of parsing the output of a utility, which is prone to cause problems when a new version of that utility provides a different layout.
-This has actually happened with the LANCP utility recently!
-On the other hand, TCP/IP services itself rely on parsing the output of both the TCPIP utility and the LANCP utility. - Clears out the permanent TCPIP interface database and repopulates it with a default interface described below. - Clears out any permanent default router information and supplies a new default route described below.
+This is done using the DCL lexical functions F\$DEVICE and F\$GETDVI. - Clears out the permanent TCPIP interface database and repopulates it with a default interface described below. - Clears out any permanent default router information and supplies a new default route described below.